The Parametric Closure Problem: Introduction

 \item[Bounded width.]
 The \emph{width} of a partial order is the maximum number of elements in an \emph{antichain}, a set of mutually-incomparable elements.
 Low-width partial orders arise, for instance, in the edit histories of version control repositories~\cite{BanDevEpp-ANALCO-14}.
-The treewidth of a partial order is at most equal to its width, but partial orders of width~$w$ have $O(n^w)$ lower sets, tighter than the bound that would be obtained by using treewidth.
-We show more strongly using quadtrees that in this case $\polygon(P)$ has $O(n^{w-1}+n\log n)$ vertices and can be constructed in time within a logarithmic factor of this bound. \end{description}
+The treewidth of a partial order is less than twice its width,\footnote{To obtain a path-decomposition of width $2w-1$ from a partial order of width $w$, consider any linear extension of the partial order, partition the partial order into a downset and an upset at each position of the linear extension, and form the sequence of sets that are the union of the maxima of a downset and the minima of the complementary upset.} but partial orders of width~$w$ have $O(n^w)$ downsets, tighter than the bound that would be obtained by using treewidth.
+We use quadtrees to show more strongly in \autoref{sec:width} that in this case $\polygon(P)$ has $O(n^{w-1}+n\log n)$ vertices and can be constructed in time within a logarithmic factor of this bound. \end{description}

 We have been unable to obtain an example of a family of partial orders with a nonlinear lower bound on the complexity of $\polygon(P)$, nor have we been able to obtain a nontrivial upper bound on the hull complexity for unrestricted partial orders.
-Additionally, we have been unable to obtain polynomial bounds on the hull complexity of the above types of partial orders for dimensions higher than two.
+Additionally, we have been unable to obtain polynomial bounds on the hull complexity of the above types of partial orders for more than one parameter (i.e., for weights of dimension higher than two).
 We also do not know of any computational complexity bounds (such as NP-hardness) for the parametric closure problem for any class of partial orders in any finite dimension.
 We leave these problems open for future research.

-For space reasons we describe only the semiorder and series-parallel results in the main text of our paper, deferring the remaining results to appendices.